QuarkChain/bench_kvdb/README.md

     - Used to determine candidate SST files.
     - Already loaded in memory after DB open.

-3. Search Level 0 (L0)
+3. Search SST files (all levels)
-    - May need to check multiple SSTs because key ranges can overlap.
+    - L0: Multiple SSTs may need to be checked due to overlapping key ranges.
-    - L0 is usually small and often fully cached, so lookups here usually incur `no disk I/O`.

-4. Search levels (`LBase` and higher)
-    - Since levels from `LBase` onward have non-overlapping key ranges, at most one SST per level needs to be queried:
+    - `LBase` and higher: SSTs have non-overlapping key ranges; at most one SST per level is queried.
+    - Read the Top-Index at iterator init
+      - Small structure at the end of each SST providing offsets to index blocks.
+      - Usually cached; if not, 1 disk read. (~0 I/O)
     - Bloom Filter check
+      - Table-level filter for the whole SST
       - If cached → no I/O
       - If not cached → 1 disk read to load the filter block
       - A high Bloom filter hit rate is crucial: